Skillet Logo

 Font and Colors

-The band hasn’t emphasized the color diversity of their symbols, rendered in black or resembling metal.
+The band hasn’t emphasized the color diversity of their symbols, which are rendered in black or resemble metal.
 These shades reflect the heavy sound of most compositions.
-The band’s songs highlight issues and sin, also associated with black.
+The band’s songs highlight issues and sin, also associated with black people.

 The font of the inscription is unique due to the transformation of glyphs and their combination.
-The segmented S points to a complex, “broken” destinies.
+The segmented S points to a complex, “broken” destiny.
 Sharp ends depict painful and difficult situations.